 Why do some CSPs still struggle with utilizing the potential of data they have?
-Over the past few years, the phrase big data has moved from being a fancy buzzword into daily routine for most companies, CSPs included.
-Nowadays CSPs are actively using technology like Hadoop or another big data platforms in their infrastructure.
+Over the past few years, the phrase big data has moved from being a fancy buzzword into a daily routine for most companies, CSPs included.
+Nowadays CSPs are actively using technology like Hadoop or other big data platforms in their infrastructure.

 Let’s have a closer look at how big data topics look like in a CSP’s world.
 In general, there are 2 main approaches to the use of big data.

-Top-down approach is when we start with a already defined problem and big data is essential to finding the solution.
+Top-down approach is when we start with an already defined problem and big data is essential to finding the solution.
 This approach is mostly represented by advanced BI analytics and is not sufficiently utilizing all of the big data benefits.
 It reflects the CSPs operations and issues related to core lines of business.

 Bottom-up approach is mostly about proofs of concept, thinking out of the box, validation and testing of ideas.
-This approach is strictly linked with internal change of strategy, and change of behavior within telco organizations.
+This approach is strictly linked with the internal change of strategy and change of behavior within telco organizations.
 Telco companies that can adapt their internal organizational structure to this new way of thinking are more likely to be successful in the big data game and gain subsequent benefits.
 In big corporations which CSPs are, this is at present one of the biggest challenges.

 - Unclear governance and roadmap